bgrentell/story-creator/README.md

    - The story is then serialized by traversing the user's path through the story, combined with the passages dictionary,
    - The next thing to be implemented will be to save the whole story to a text file.

+---

+*Configuration*
+Extract the contents of the zip file into a directory, then run the following command:

+`./script.sh install`

+To run the software run the following command:

+`./script.sh <outputdocumentname>`

+If the outputdocumentname is ommitted, by default the document will be saved as story.docx.

 *References*
 https://www.cs.cmu.edu/~pattis/15-1XX/15-200/lectures/style/index.html